 Concentration risk for AICL primarily arises from its reliance on other firms within the Saga group.
-Group firms provide critical services as well as being the distributor for the majority of AICL policies (and therefore the source of a significant premium debtor).
+Group firms provide critical services as well as being the distributor for the majority of AICL policies (and therefore the main source of premium debtor risk).
 Group risk is discussed in section C.6.2.
 AICL is also exposed to concentration risk in respect of its quota-share arrangements for its motor business.